 Fort Bragg, NC is where a lot of our Special Forces get selected and trained.

 For many Americans, Special Forces/Green Beret simply means “Super Soldier” but unappreciated by many of us is distinct skill sets for working with locals in unconventional warfare contexts– in many cases training them up to be an effective force against an oppressive government.
-This is why a challenge coin from a SF group features “De Oppresso Liber” meaning “Freedom from Oppression”.
+This is why a challenge coin from a SF group features “De Oppresso Liber” meaning “To Free The Oppressed”.

 One of the final steps in the selection process is Robin Sage.